Democrats mark 5 years since Jan. 6 Capitol attack as defendants retrace riot's steps

 Washington — House Democrats are holding an unofficial hearing on Tuesday to mark five years since the Jan.
 6, 2021, attack on the U.S. Capitol.

-Lawmakers who were part of a since-disbanded special committee that investigated the riot and President Trump's efforts to overturn the 2020 election are leading the hearing, which began at 10 a.m.
-The meeting is not an official proceeding because Democrats are the minority party.
+Lawmakers who were part of a since-disbanded special committee that investigated the riot and President Trump's efforts to overturn the 2020 election are leading the hearing, which is not an official proceeding since Democrats are in the minority.

+"Five years ago today, a violent mob incited by Donald Trump attacked the Capitol as part of a concerted effort to overturn the results of the 2020 Presidential Election and halt the peaceful transfer of power for the first time in American history," House Minority Leader Hakeem Jeffries said as the hearing kicked off.

-"In the years since that disgraceful day, far-right Republicans in Congress have repeatedly attempted to rewrite history and whitewash the events of January 6th," Jeffries wrote.
+"Over the last five years, instead of holding those responsible for the attack accountable, Donald Trump and far-right extremists in Congress have repeatedly attempted to rewrite history, and whitewash the horrific events of Jan.
+6," Jeffries said Tuesday.
+"We will not let that happen."

 Around 140 police officers were injured in the attack that delayed the certification of President Joe Biden's victory and caused millions of dollars in damages.
 Mr. Trump has downplayed the actions, praising the rioters as "patriots" and "peaceful people" and accusing the Biden administration of weaponizing the Justice Department against his supporters.

-Pamela Hemphill, the only riot defendant to reject Mr. Trump's pardon, is slated to testify at Tuesday's hearing alongside former federal prosecutor Brendan Ballou and former Capitol Police officer Winston Pingeon.
+Pamela Hemphill, the only riot defendant to reject Mr. Trump's pardon, testified at Tuesday's hearing alongside former federal prosecutor Brendan Ballou and former Capitol Police officer Winston Pingeon.
+Hemphill said she was "deeply grateful for this chance to try to make amends and talk about what happened five years ago," adding that "once I got away from the MAGA cult, and started educating myself about January the 6th, I knew what I did was wrong."

+"I pleaded guilty to my crimes, because I did the crime," Hemphill said.
+"Accepting that pardon would be lying about what happened on January the 6th.
+I am guilty, and I own that guilt."

 Former Georgia Lt.
 Gov. Geoff Duncan, who pushed back against Mr. Trump's allegations of election fraud in his state, is also set to testify.